 The French speedster who broke the 10-second barrier first for his nation, briefly holding the European indoor record for pure, explosive acceleration.

-For a moment in the mid-2000s, Ronald Pognon was the fastest man in Europe.
-His breakthrough was not just personal but national, as he became the first French athlete to officially run the 100 meters in under ten seconds, clocking a 9.99 in 2005.
-Originally a 200-meter specialist, he discovered his true gift was for pure, blistering starts.
-This translated perfectly to the indoor 60-meter dash, where he set a European record of 6.45 seconds in 2005—a time that stood for years.
-Pognon's career was a flash of incandescent speed that challenged the African-American and Caribbean dominance of the sprints.
-While injuries and consistency prevented him from mounting a sustained challenge on the global championship podium, his legacy is cemented as the pioneer who proved a Frenchman could sprint with the very best, rewriting the record books and inspiring a generation of athletes in his country.
+Ronald Pognon became the first French athlete to run 100 meters in under ten seconds, clocking 9.99 in 2005.
+Originally a 200-meter specialist, he discovered his gift for blistering starts and set a European record in the indoor 60-meter dash at 6.45 seconds in 2005.
+His career challenged the African-American and Caribbean dominance of the sprints.
+Injuries and consistency prevented a sustained challenge on the global championship podium, but he proved a Frenchman could sprint with the best, rewriting record books.

 1981–1996